kriskowal/interset/Readme.md

 [![Browser support](https://ci.testling.com/Gozala/interset.png)](http://ci.testling.com/Gozala/interset)

-Binary operations for logical sets in our case arrays, although in a future support for upcoming sets maybe added.
+Binary operations for logical sets in our case arrays, although in a future support for upcoming sets may be added.

 ## API